 Next is “Unforgivable”.
 Do you remember how the bass guitar was recorded?

-There was a guy named Brent Miligan who played that bass and others on the album.
-I’d guess that it was him.
-He had some great J and P basses from the 60s.
-I believe we recorded on an SSL, though I don’t remember the series.
-We’d have 2 or 3 different signal lines, and one signal would go into that, another would be sent to a distortion pedal and another to an amp, and we’d blend all together later.
+There was a guy named Brent Miligan who played bass on that track and others, so I’d guess that it was him.
+He had some great “J” and “P” basses from the 60s.
+I believe we recorded on an SSL.
+We’d have two or thee different signal lines, and one signal would go into the SSL and another would be sent to a distortion pedal and another to an amp; we’d blend them all together later.

 Didn’t you initially say you used a Trident desk, not an SSL?

 When we recorded the drums, we were at the Bennet House, which I think had a Trident.
-But for the guitar and bass overdubs we were at a studio called the Salt Mine, which had an SSL.
-And then the mixes were done on a different SSL.
+But for the guitar and bass overdubs we were at a studio called The Saltmine, which had an SSL.
+And then the mixes were done on a yet another SSL somewhere else.

 Got it.
-How were you able to create such crunch on the guitars?
+How were you able to create such crunch on the guitars for that album?

 It was early days for me, so I virtually had no gear, other than a Les Paul that I was borrowing from Gibson.
 I think I used it for everything.
 I had a few different amps that I borrowed or rented: a Mesa Boogie with the steel grill on the front, and an Orange amp.
 Those are the two you hear on the Plumb album.
 For pedals, I used the Big Muff a ton, and a Tube Screamer.
 I also had a Space Echo, either a 201 or 301.
-One of my favourite things to do was to overdrive the tape on that.
-Sometimes I didn’t even use the delay effect and just used the tape.
+One of my favorite things to do was to overdrive the tape on that.
+Sometimes I didn’t even use the delay effect; I’d just hit the tape.

 Where did the opening drum loop on “Cure” come from?

-I’m pretty sure that was live playing combined with 2 or 3 percussion loops that we created.
-I remember bringing in a trash can lid that we used as a drum to record a beats for a whole afternoon.
-We played it with brushes.
-I think that one of them made it into this track.
-We brought in the drummer from Sixpence None The Richer, Dale Baker, and that might be one of his beats.
+I’m pretty sure that was live playing combined with two or three percussion loops that we created.
+I remember bringing in a trash can lid that we used as a drum to record beats for a whole afternoon.
+We played it with brushes too.
+We brought in Dale Baker, the drummer from Sixpence None The Richer, and that might be one of the beats he played.